Subtraction (film)

 Subtraction (Persian: تفریق, romanized: Tafrigh) is a 2022 Iranian noir thriller drama film co-written and directed by Mani Haghighi.
 The film stars Taraneh Alidoosti and Navid Mohammadzadeh.
 It had its world premiere at the Toronto International Film Festival on September 10, 2022.

 Premise

 Farzaneh (Taraneh Alidoosti) is a young driving instructor who lives with her husband Jalal (Navid Mohammadzadeh).
 One day she spots her husband walking into an unknown woman’s house.
-When she confronts Jalal, he claims he wasn't in town on that time.
+When she confronts Jalal, he claims he wasn’t in town on that time.
 Later Jalal decides to check out the house for himself.
 When Jalal arrives there, he meets a woman named Bita who is the spitting image of Farzaneh.
-Stunned, the two compare their partners photos, Bita’s husband also looks identical to Jalal.
+Stunned, the two compare their partners photos, Bita’s husband, Mohsen, also looks identical to Jalal.